Arch and his little surprises

 • Windows are back where I expect them to be.

-• No screen jumps when a pop-up or scratchpad overlay appears.
+• No screen shifting when a pop-up or scratchpad overlay appears.

-• When I move the mouse, my screen stays put.
+• When I touch the mouse, my screen stays put.

 • Three monitors feel like three monitors again, not like one endless conveyor belt.

-What’s more, Sway has a mature development team, a long track record and a configuration format that is virtually identical to i3.
+Sway also has a well-established development team, a long track record and a configuration format that is virtually identical to i3.
 This also means that there is a vast amount of documentation and examples available.

 Boring is a feature